DavidCWebs/generate-randomness/README.md

 Randomness in Linux
 ===================
-Educational project using various methods to generate pseudo random strings that are cryptograpically secure.
+Educational project using various methods to generate pseudo random numbers/strings that are cryptograpically secure.

 Random numbers have many important uses in applied cryptography.
 Yet you can't compute true randomness arithmetically: